Pediatric Orthopedic surgeons who treat Marfan Syndrome

 • Pectus excavatum or carinatum

 A symptom of Marfan Syndrome is dural ectasia.
-Dural ectasia represents a bulging of the spinal column’s lining and doctors use CT or MRI scans to identify dural ectasia.
+Dural ectasia represents a bulging of the spinal column’s lining, and doctors use CT or MRI scans to identify dural ectasia.
 Although it frequently does not manifest any symptoms, some people may have back discomfort with it.
 Although it can also happen with other connective tissue illnesses, dural ectasia aids in the diagnosis of Marfan syndrome.
-Blood tests can aid in the identification of this condition by identifying the FBN1 gene.
-Because FBN1 blood test findings are not always clear-cut, a genetic expert should collaborate with the team.
-Blood tests can also identify other genetic abnormalities that cause physical symptoms comparable to Marfan syndrome, such as Loeys-Dietz syndrome.

 Marfan Syndrome Treatment

-Patients should see specialists like us at Medical City Children’s Orthopedics and Spine Specialists in order to receive the finest care for their children.
+Patients should see specialists like us at Medical City Children’s Orthopedics and Spine Specialists to receive the finest care for their children.
 Due to the various bodily systems that Marfan syndrome affects, our team can consist of the following specialists:

 • Geneticists